-Originally from Lac Saint-Charles, Québec, Marie-Fauve Bélanger lives and works in Québec City.
-With a bachelor’s degree in visual and media arts from Laval University (2010), she obtained in 2011 a college degree in crafts & sculpture option, from the Cégep Limoilou, and received the Telus Expression Award and the Grand Prix of the Maison des métiers d’art de Québec.
-Co-founder of the contemporary art festival Périphérique, which promotes art processes mixing art and natural spaces, she is also passionate about graffiti and artistic mediation, which she has been practicing since 2008, with Graffitis de fauve.
-Her work in sculpture has been presented in various group exhibitions throughout Québec and abroad, including at the Québec City Contemporary Art Fair (2018), the Saint-Lambert Contemporary Art Fair (2016-18-19), the Papier19 Contemporary Art Fair in Montreal (2019) as well as the International Biennale Crafts of Art and Creation and the Grand Palais de Paris, France.
+Originally from Lac Saint-Charles, Québec, Marie-Fauve Bélanger lives and works in Portneuf.
+With a bachelor’s degree in visual and media arts from Laval University (2010), she obtained in 2016 a college degree in arts & crafts, sculpture option, from the Cégep Limoilou, and receives the Telus Expression Award and the Grand Prize of the Maison des métiers d’art de Québec.
+She is also passionate about graffiti and artistic mediation, which she has been practicing since 2008, with Graffitis de fauve.
+Her work in sculpture has been recently showcased in a solo show at the Maison de la Culture Côte-des-Neiges (2021), at the AdMare artist-run center at the Îles-de-la-Madeleine (2020), at the exhibition center Raymond-Lasnier, Trois-Rivières (2020) and in diverse group exhibitions throughout Quebec, such as the Papier Art Fair (2021), the Manif d’art 9 (2019), the Foire en art actuel de Québec (2018) and the Stewart Hall art gallery, Montreal (2018).
+In 2019, she represented Canada during the Biennale internationale en métiers d’art & création à Paris, France.
+In 2020, Marie-Fauve was awarded the Prix émergence en métiers d’art, during the Gala des prix excellence des arts et de la culture, and received, the same year, a grant from Première Ovation.
+Her artworks are part of many private collections as well as the collection of de Fine Arts Museum of Québec.

 Learn more about the artist:

 La fabrique culturelle: « Planète fauve »